 Risk Analysis

-The following table outlines key risks associated with Texas Instruments (TXN) and Microchip Technology (MCHP) based on the most recent data.
+The following table outlines the key risks associated with Texas Instruments (TXN) and Microchip Technology (MCHP), which can significantly impact their business operations and investor sentiment.

 | Metric | Texas Instruments (TXN) | Microchip Technology (MCHP) |